Open Search -

 Amount:

-Kingstown (Dun Laoghaire) Golf Club, Dublin.
+Dun Laoghaire (Kingstown) Golf Club, Eglinton Park Course, Dublin.
 (1909 - 2007)

 The original 9-hole course was laid out on 36 acres of land leased at Eglinton Park & Highthorn.
 There was a membership of 200 gents and 70 ladies.
-A Clubhouse was erected at a cost £1265.
+A clubhouse was erected at a cost £1265.
 In November 1910, course was extended to 18-holes when 40 acres were leased on the far side of the Glenageary road.

 Extract from the report from the Irish Times on Saturday 11 December 1909.
 "Captain Bryan Cooper took the chair, and at once proposed that a club be formed.
 He was glad to be there last night for two reasons - one, it was a rest from politics; two, he was delighted to be associated with such a project in Kingstown.
 Kingstown club was now teed up, and he hoped the drive off would be a long one, and clear of any bunkers.
 The Earl of Langford, K.P., was elected President, and the following officers were elected; vice-presidents - Bryan Cooper, George Stewart, Herbert Dudgeon; captain, Captain Lionel Hewson, M.V.O; secretary, A A Hall; treasurer, Frank W Thompson.
 Herbert Dudgeon proposed that the membership be limited to 200 men and 100 ladies at an entrance fee for everyone of £2/2s and subs £2/2s.